 - 1. The student must earn a minimum grade of 75% (C+) or higher in all PTA courses to maintain good academic standing in the PTA Program. - 2.
-Student who are unable to maintain good academic standing in a professional course will be dismissed from the program. - 3.
+Students who are unable to maintain good academic standing in a professional course will be dismissed from the program. - 3.
 Instructors will post grades on Canvas within a week of the assessment date. - 4.
-The official due dates for the final grade each semester is published on the academic calendar on the Union County College website.
+The official due dates for the final grade each semester are published in the academic calendar on the UCNJ website.